vjoel/my-rinda/README.md

 **Why it is needed**

 It is not possible to do this atomically with existing primitives and no locks.
 A client could #take a lock tuple, but then if the client dies, the tuplespace server may not find out about it for some time, leaving the lock set too long.
 It is also inefficient.
-The #attempt operation can be used for concurrent access without locking (i.e. "optimistic locking").
+The #attempt operation can be used for concurrent access without locking (i.e. "optimistic locking")--see example/optimist.rb.

 The #attempt operation is a tuplespace analog of the compare-and-swap instruction[1]--see example/election.rb.
 Similar "conditional put" operations were recently added to a commercial tuplespace implementation[2] and to a commercial distributed key-value database[3].